sr99622/Cayenue/README.md

 sudo systemctl enable --now dhcpd
 ```

 Check the server status.
 There should be some indication that the service has started successfully and there is activity with the other devices on the network.
-It may take a few moments for all devices to complete configuration and there may be stray warning or error messages which are likely transistory.
+It may take a few moments for all devices to complete configuration and there may be stray warning or error messages which are likely transitory.
 If difficulty is encountered, please refer to the link at the top of this section for troubleshooting information.

 ```
 sudo systemctl status dhcpd